oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 Bytecode DSL interpreters can support serialization, which allows a language to implement bytecode caching (like Python's `.pyc` files).
 See the [Serialization tutorial](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode.test/src/com/oracle/truffle/api/bytecode/test/examples/SerializationTutorial.java) for more details.

 ### Continuations
-Bytecode DSL supports single-method continuations, whereby a root node is suspended and can be resumed at a later point in time.
+The Bytecode DSL supports single-method continuations, whereby a root node is suspended and can be resumed at a later point in time.
 Continuations can be used to implement language features like coroutines and generators that suspend the state of the current method.
 See the [Continuations tutorial](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode.test/src/com/oracle/truffle/api/bytecode/test/examples/ContinuationsTutorial.java) for more details.

 ### Builtins
-Guest language builtins integrate easily with Bytecode DSL.
-The [Builtins tutorial](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode.test/src/com/oracle/truffle/api/bytecode/test/examples/BuiltinTutorial.java) describes a few different approaches you may wish to use to define your language builtins within Bytecode DSL.
+Guest language builtins integrate easily with the Bytecode DSL.
+The [Builtins tutorial](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode.test/src/com/oracle/truffle/api/bytecode/test/examples/BuiltinTutorial.java) describes a few different approaches you may wish to use to define your language builtins within the Bytecode DSL.